jonahr4/TheStudyBuddy/readme.md

 - ⬜ Update frontend `VITE_API_URL` to point to deployed Azure Functions
 - ⬜ Test deployed endpoints from production frontend

-**Current Status:** All features fully functional locally with end-to-end testing complete.
+**Current Status:** All features fully functional locally with comprehensive end-to-end testing complete.
+Modern UI with glassmorphism design implemented.
 Backend deployment to Azure cloud is the final step.

 Outcome (when complete):
-Backend supports all core functionality with subject-based organization, AI-powered flashcards, and RAG chat.
+Backend supports all core functionality with subject-based organization, AI-powered flashcards, RAG chat, and user feedback system.

 ---

-## Phase 5 — Connect Frontend and Backend 🚧 Partially Complete
+## Phase 5 — Connect Frontend and Backend ✅
 Replace mock data with real API calls and data from MongoDB.

 ### Completed Tasks: